sleeptoken/zettelkasten/Remote Thought/Disallow Redirects & PHP Type Juggling.md

 ### Natas 24 - PHP Type Juggling (strcmp)

-in our webiste source we have the following code that is vulnerable to type juggling
+in our website source we have the following code that is vulnerable to type juggling
 ```python
 if(!strcmp($_REQUEST["passwd"],"<censored>")){
 ```